 Traditional caps and straws/sippers aside, there are a number of other options when it comes to water bottle cap types.
 For example, the HydraPak Recon features a twistable cap with a small spout for drinking, the CamelBak Chute Mag Renew has a round, tapered opening underneath the magnetic cap, and HydraPak’s Stow has a small, twistable nozzle that requires squeezing the bottle to operate for easy on-the-go hydration.
 Again, this will ultimately come down to your preferences and what works best for you and your preferred activities.
 If you don’t love the common standard or wide-mouth openings, give one of the other styles a try.

 For most, a simple screw-on or pop-top lid is sufficient for drinking water.
-However, as seen with the hugely successful CamelBak Eddy+, a user-friendly integrated straw has its strong suits, including sipping on the go while reducing the risk of accidental spills.
+However, a user-friendly integrated straw has its strong suits, including sipping on the go while reducing the risk of accidental spills.
 Our favorite straw-equipped design on the market is Owala’s FreeSip, which features a unique two-in-one spout that allows you to sip through the built-in straw or tilt the bottle back to chug through the wide-mouth opening.
-To achieve similar versatility, you can also often add a compatible straw cap to a traditional water bottle if you want the versatility of both options.
-For example, Hydro Flask sells a straw lid for their Wide Mouth series for an additional $15, as well as press-in straw lids for their tumblers (keep in mind, these are not fully spill-proof).
+To achieve similar versatility, you can also often add a compatible straw cap to a traditional water bottle.
+For example, Hydro Flask sells straw lids for both their standard- and wide-mouth bottles, as well as press-in tops for their tumblers (keep in mind, these are not fully spill-proof).

 All that said, straws do add some complexity and weight, which isn't great for hikers.
 Additionally, straw systems are another thing to clean, can collect mold easily, and many are not very easy or even capable of being taken apart.
 And finally, those extra parts and pieces create more places where leaks can develop.
 In general, we aren't as smitten with them as more traditional bottles, but realistically, the straw question is one of personal preference.
 If you're diligent about cleaning it and like the design, it could very well be your ideal water bottle design.